Can You Sell Your Life Insurance Policy?

 - The cash payouts are tax-free and non-regulated.

-- You’ll receive more money than if you were to simply surrender your policy for its cash value.
+- You’ll receive more money than if you simply surrender your policy for its cash value.

-- You have the option to use the funds for medical costs, including treatments, care, and quality of life benefits, but the funds can ultimately be used however you’d like.
+- You can use the funds for medical costs, including treatments, care, and quality-of-life benefits.
+Still, the funds can ultimately be used however you’d like.

-- You’ll have access to funds NOW—meaning, both you and your family have the option of enjoying the funds together.
+- You’ll have access to funds NOW—meaning you and your family can enjoy the funds together.

 - Peace of mind!
-By alleviating financial stress, you can focus on the things that truly matter.
+You can focus on the things that truly matter by alleviating financial stress.

 When making any major financial decision, it is important to consider all potential aspects.
-That said, let’s continue to weigh the pros and cons to determine if a viatical settlement is the right choice for you.
+Let’s continue to weigh the pros and cons to determine if a viatical settlement is the right choice for you.

 Is Selling Your Policy Worth It?

-Depending on your needs, selling your life insurance policy through a viatical settlement can definitely be a worthwhile choice.
-A huge benefit of viatical settlements over life settlements or other cash-out options, is that the money from a viatical settlement contract is all tax-free.
+Depending on your needs, selling your life insurance policy through a viatical settlement can be a worthwhile choice.
+A huge benefit of viatical settlements over life settlements or other cash-out options is that the money from a viatical settlement contract is considered tax-free.

-When a policyholder sells to a life settlement company (instead of a viatical), they have to pay income tax, or even estate tax, on the money.
+When a policyholder sells their policy as a life settlement (instead of a viatical), they have to pay income or estate tax on the money.
 Viatical settlements are free from federal income tax and other fees, so sellers receive the full offer for their policy, regardless of the type.

 A viatical settlement can be a great answer for seriously ill policyholders looking to cash out now and enjoy the financial freedom they would not otherwise be entitled to if they were to keep their standard life insurance policies in place without selling.
 Cashing out now could mean an early retirement, time off, more time with family, the option for travel, or whatever else you desire.
 Once you’re ready, you can use a viatical settlement to improve your situation in any way you want.